-Recertification of Employment Authorization Policy DC
+Recertification of Employment Authorization

 At the time of hire, all employees must complete the Employment Eligibility Verification Form (Form I-9) and present documents to verify identity and employment authorization.

 Employees whose immigration status, employment authorization, or employment authorization documents have expired must present new documents that show current employment authorization.
 Employees should file the necessary application or petition sufficiently in advance to ensure that they maintain continuous employment authorization or valid employment authorization documents.
 Contact the Department of Human Resources at (915) 926-4066 if you have any questions regarding reverification of employment authorization.
+Failure to verify employment authorization may result in termination.